 For more information regarding Non-Parent Child Support

-If you have any concerns about your entitlement to child support or would like to appeal a decision of the Child Support Agency please contact a member of our Business Development Team to make an appointment with one of our specialist family lawyers on 07 3252 0011.
+If you have any concerns about your entitlement to child support or would like to appeal a decision of the Child Support Agency please contact a member of our client engagement team to make an appointment with one of our family lawyers on 07 3252 0011.

 Department of Human Services QLD